apollographql/apollo-kotlin/README.md

 }
 ```

-5) Execute `./gradlew generateApolloSources` to generate the models from your queries.
+5) Build your project to generate the models from your queries.
 This will create a generated `LaunchDetailsQuery` Java or Kotlin source file for your query.

 ## Executing queries